SCHADS Award Compliance

 What is the minimum engagement period under SCHADS?

 Under the SCHADS Award, part-time and casual employees have minimum engagement requirements that vary by role and employment type.
 Casual employees generally have a minimum engagement of two hours per shift.
 Part-time employees must have guaranteed minimum hours specified in their contract.
-Statura Care enforces these minimums at roster creation to prevent non-compliant shifts from being published.
+Statura Care flags roster configurations that would breach those minimums before a shift is published.

 Ready to automate SCHADS Award compliance?